ThomasVon2021/blikvm-site/docs/en/faq.md

 ??? question "BLIKVM complains about low power warnings"
     * Are you using a "proper" power supply?
 Not one you hacked together?
     * Some USB power bricks advertise 5V 2.1A or higher, but can't deliver consistent 5V.
 Best to use Raspberry Pi Foundation recommended power supplies.
+It should be 5.1v and 3A DC output.

+??? question "When I use the PoE, do I still need to use the power OTG splitter to prevent back power on the machine usb? "
+    * Only HAT version you need to use power OTG splitter to prevent back power.
+Generally, most hosts computer are protected back power, you do not need to usr power OTG splitter in this case.
+    * BLIKVM-CM4-V2.2 and BLIKVM-PCIe version don't need.

+??? question "In some board like BLIKVM-PCIe or BLIKVM-CM4-V2.2 has boot pin, how do I connect?"
+    If you short them, CM4 will not start normally, but will enter the burning image mode.
+If your hardware version of boot has only two pins, use the jumper cap to connect the two pins as a short circuit.
+If you do not use the jumper cap or plug it into one pin, CM4 will start normally.
+If you use three boot pins of the hardware version, use the jumper cap to connect GND and another non-GND pin to indicate short circuit, and plug the jumper cap on the two GND pins or do not use it, CM4 will start normally.